Mapping stacks and categorical notions of properness: h -descent Theorems

 { }{\bf Step 0: Reduction to $\X$ an affine scheme.}\\ Since $\sF$ is an fppf sheaf, the assertion is fppf local on $\X$.
 Thus we may suppose $\X$ is affine.

-{ }{\bf Step 1: Reduction to $\X$ classical and reduced, $\X'$ classical.}\\ Since $\Spec H_0(R)_{red} \to \Spec R$ is a surjective closed immersion, it is in $\C$.
-So by ``locality'' to show that $\pi \in \C$ it is enough to show that the base change $\pi_{H_0(R)_{red}} \in \C$.
+{ }{\bf Step 1: Reduction to $\X$ classical and reduced, $\X'$ classical.}\\ Since $\Spec(\pi_0(R)_{red}) \to \Spec(R)$ is a surjective closed immersion, it is in $\C$.
+So by ``locality'' to show that $\pi \in \C$ it is enough to show that the base change $\pi_{\pi_0(R)_{red}} \in \C$.
 That is, we may suppose that $\X$ is classical and reduced.
 Similarly, by ``refinements'' we may suppose that $\X'$ is classical.

-{ }{\bf Step 2: A general descent argument for (classical) $h$-covers} We will prove, by Noetherian induction, that for every closed subscheme $Z \subset \X$ it is the case that all $h$-coverings having target $Z$ belong to $\C$.
+{ }{\bf Step 2: A general descent argument for (classical) $h$-covers} We will prove, by noetherian induction, that for every closed subscheme $Z \subset \X$ it is the case that all $h$-coverings having target $Z$ belong to $\C$.
 Thus we may suppose that this holds for all (classical) proper closed subschemes of $\X$, and we must show that every $h$-cover $\pi \colon \X' \to \X$ belongs to $\C$.
+We can choose a smooth cover $\Spec(A) \to \X'$, and the the composition $\Spec(A) \to \X$ is again an $h$-cover, so it suffices by refinement to consider the case where $\pi$ is representable by derived algebraic spaces.

 Since $\X$ is reduced, we may apply ``generic flatness'' to $\pi$ to deduce the existence of a dense open $U \subset \X$ such that $\pi_U$ is flat.
-We now make the mentioned convenient (but not necessary) reduction: By ``platification par eclatement,'' there exists a closed subscheme $Z \subset \X$ disjoint from $U$ such that the strict transform $\sq{p_Z}(\X')$ is flat over $\Bl_Z(\Y')$.
+By ``platification par eclatement,'' there exists a closed subscheme $Z \subset \X$ disjoint from $U$ such that the strict transform $\sq{p_Z}(\X')$ is flat over $\Bl_Z(\Y')$.
 More precisely, there is a commutative diagram

 such that $\pi' \colon \Y' \to \Y$ is flat.
 In order to show that $\pi \in \C$ it is enough, by refinement, to show that $p_Z \circ \pi' \in \C$.
 Note that $\pi'$ is surjective by the argument of \cite{Voevodsky-Homology}*{Prop.~3.1.3}, so that it is a flat cover and thus in $\C$.
 It thus suffices to show that the blowup morphism $p_Z \in \C$.